 Jimmy's Famous Seafood

 6526 Holabird Ave., Baltimore, MD (410) 633-4040.
 Since 1974, the restaurant has been a local favorite for its Maryland Crab Cake.
 The restaurant also features an extensive menu of soups and salads, sushi, steaks, pasta and other seafood dishes.
-Jimmy's offers a carryout menu, party platters and banquet space to accommodate small and large gatherings.Continue to 9 of 10 below.
+Jimmy's offers a carryout menu, party platters, and banquet space to accommodate small and large gatherings.Continue to 9 of 10 below.

 09 of 10

 1728 Thames Street, Baltimore, MD (443) 449-7726.
-Located in historic Fells Point, the restaurant offers and extensive menu of Maryland, Mid-Atlantic, and New England seafood dishes.
+Located in historic Fells Point, the restaurant offers an extensive menu of Maryland, Mid-Atlantic, and New England seafood dishes.
 The Cast Iron Crab Cake is comprised of fresh Maryland crab meat, grilled broccoli rabe, baked hubbard squash and pimento remoulade.

 10 of 10